Creative Restoration

 Whether your craft is knitting or crochet, this course is perfect for:

-Burnout battlers: Find respite and strategies for nourishing your well-being.
+Burnout battlers: Find respite and strategies for nourishing your well-being after an overwhelming day at work.

 Knitting and crochet enthusiasts: Enhance your practice with techniques for slowing down and creating with meaning.

-Self-care seekers: Discover a fun and nurturing way to prioritize your mental health.
+Self-care seekers: Discover a fun and nurturing way to prioritise your mental health.

-Professional purlers: Learn therapuetic knitting techniques that you can share with those you support – either as a knitting teacher or a therapist.
+Professional purlers: Learn therapuetic knitting techniques that you can share with those you support – either as a knitting teacher or a helping professional such as a therapist, coach or educator.

 Whether you’re a seasoned knitter or a curious beginner, this course is your invitation to a transformative journey of self-care and creative expression.